easytarget/serialOM/printPy/README.md

   * Shows extended status information in response to a button press or other trigger
   * *model* is an optional parameter
   * not really used in the text outputter, aimed at standalone applications like PrintPy2040
-* outputRRF.restart():
-  * Tells the output device that tha controller has restarted, for animation purposes.

-The above all return an appropriate console text response for the outputTXT example class
+The above both return an appropriate console text response for the outputTXT example class

 You can also enqire about the output state:
 * *outputRRF.running* : a simple boolean that is true if the display is active